Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Common Commission Structures

 Affiliate programs often use fixed-rate, percentage of sale, or tiered commissions.
 Fixed-rate gives a set amount per sale.
 Percentage-based models pay a percentage of the sale.
-Tiered commissions increase payouts as sales goals are met15.
+Tiered commissions increase payouts as sales goals are met.

 Performance Tracking Methods